 Humbert himself, as the narrator, describes how he is sexually attracted only to very young girls who have not reached puberty.
 It’s only in his perverted imagination that Lolita flirts back (she was asking for it, yer honour).
 Lolita is twelve.

 During Lolita’s long imprisonment as Humbert’s sex slave, he rapes her repeatedly while persuading himself and the reader that Lolita is a willing and equal partner.
 When she refuses some of his more depraved advances, he bribes her by raising her allowance to two dollars (and later steals it back).

 Lolita, the book, is a tale of child abuse, plain and simple, and Nabokov makes no apologies for that.
 The story has no moral value and no moral lessons for the reader.
 It’s almost as though Nabokov is saying “Look!
 I am such an awesome writer, I can write this book about paedophilia and you’ll still enjoy it.”

 A sucker for punishment, I watched the movie last night.

 Jeremy Irons’ Humbert was still a depraved pervert but his Lolita was a more willing partner and much further into puberty than the girl in the book.
 It was easier to feel a little sympathy for this monster.
 The movie made it almost seem like a tragic story of forbidden love.

-Maybe it’s the difficulty of reproducing the unreliable narrator device on film – or maybe it’s just harder to portray child abuse – but I feel that the movie betrayed the premise of the book in a pervion as depraved as Humbert’s.
-If the movie Lolita were as young as the book Lolita, there would have been outrage – as, I assume, the author probably intended.
+Maybe it’s the difficulty of reproducing the unreliable narrator device on film – or maybe it’s just harder to portray child abuse – but I feel that the movie betrayed the book’s premise.
+If the movie Lolita were as young as the book Lolita, there would have been outrage – as I assume the author probably intended.